cfrantz/z2_vrc7/README.md

 - Music doesn't always restart when it should (e.g. after picking up a boss key).
 - The Zelda 2 sound effects aren't all reproduced with perfect fidelity.
-- There are some occasional high-pitched chirps in the VRC7 playback.

 ## Music